Undertale: Reception

-Undertale received critical acclaim, and was quickly considered a cult classic by numerous publications.
-Review aggregator Metacritic calculated an average score of 92 out of 100, based on 43 reviews.
-Metacritic ranks the game the third-highest rated Windows game released in 2015, and among the top 50 of all time.
-Praise was particularly directed at the game's writing, unique characters, and combat system.
-GameSpot Tyler Hicks declared it "one of the most progressive and innovative RPGs to come in a long time", and IGNs Kallie Plagge called it "a masterfully crafted experience".
-By the end of 2015, in a preliminary report by Steam Spy, Undertale was one of the best-selling games on Steam, with 530,343 copies sold.
-By early February 2016, the game surpassed one million sales, and by July 2018, the game had an estimated total of three and a half million players on Steam.
-Japanese digital PlayStation 4 and PlayStation Vita sales surpassed 100,000 copies sold by February 2018.
+Undertale received "universal acclaim" from critics, according to review aggregator website Metacritic.
+There, it is the third-highest rated Windows game released in 2015, and among the top 50 of all time.
+It was temporarily the highest-rated PC game of all time on Metacritic after release.
+On the review aggregator OpenCritic the game received "mighty" approval, being recommended by 97% of critics.
+GameSpot's Tyler Hicks declared it "one of the most progressive and innovative RPGs to come in a long time", and IGN's Kallie Plagge called it "a masterfully crafted experience".
+The game has been cited to be among the greatest of all time, being ranked 20th in IGN's "The Top 100 Video Games of All Time" list in 2021 and 34th in Dexerto's "These are the 100 best games of all time" list in 2025.

 Daniel Tack of Game Informer called the game's combat system "incredibly nuanced", commenting on the uniqueness of each enemy encounter.
 Giant Bomb's Austin Walker praised the complexity of the combat, commenting that it is "unconventional, clever, and occasionally really difficult".
 Ben "Yahtzee" Croshaw of The Escapist commended the game's ability to blend turn-based and live combat elements.
 IGN's Plagge praised the ability to avoid combat, opting for friendly conversations instead.
 Jesse Singal of The Boston Globe found the game's ability to make the player empathize with the monsters during combat if they opted for non-violent actions was "indicative of the broader, fundamental sweetness at the core" of Undertale.
+Games and Culture's Gabriel Elvery believed the general appeal of Undertale's pacifist route was the facilitation of parasocial interactions with its monsters, which was attributed to their simplicity and representation of daily human life, constrasted to the genocide route, where such interactions cannot happen, as the monsters have either fled or were killed by the player.